vemonet/libre-chat/docs/index.md

 ## 🔎 Technical overview

-The web service is deployed using a **FastAPI** endpoint.
-It has 4 routes, plus its OpenAPI documentation available on `/docs`:
+The web service is deployed using a [**⚡ FastAPI**](https://fastapi.tiangolo.com) endpoint.
+It has 4 routes, plus its [OpenAPI](https://www.openapis.org/) documentation available on `/docs`:

 - 📮 `GET` and `POST` on `/prompt` to query the model
 - 🔌 Websocket on `/ws` to open a connection with the API, and query the model
 - 🖥️ Chatbot web UI served on the root URL `/`
-  - The web UI is contained within a single HTML file templated using Jinja2, written in vanilla JS, using Tailwind CSS for styling, and marked for markdown rendering
+    - The web UI is contained within a single HTML file templated using [Jinja2](https://jinja.palletsprojects.com), written in vanilla JS, using [Tailwind](https://tailwindcss.com) CSS for styling, and [marked](https://marked.js.org/) for markdown rendering

-All files required for querying the model are stored and accessed locally using **LangChain**: the main model binary, the embeddings and documents to create the vectorstore, and the vectorstore itself.
+All files required for querying the model are stored and accessed locally using [**🦜🔗 LangChain**](https://python.langchain.com): the main model binary, the embeddings and documents to create the vectors, and the [vectorstore](https://python.langchain.com/docs/modules/data_connection/vectorstores/).